Forest Landscape Restoration by means of sustainable wood energy value chains

 State of implementation/results

-- To date, more than 600,000 seedlings of native and fast-growing tree species have been planted on more than 900 hectares of degraded forest land.
+- To date, one million seedlings of native and fast-growing tree species have been planted on more than 1,000 hectares of degraded forest land.

-- More than 2000 residents of the 10 project communities have benefited from the planting and nursery work to date, of which more than 70% are women.
+- More than 3,000 residents of the ten project communities have benefited from the planting and nursery work to date, over 60% of whom are women.

-- Three selected communities have already benefited from nurseries established by the project since November 2020, where a total of one million seedlings of fast-growing tree species will be grown in the coming months.
+- Three selected communities have already benefited since November 2020 from tree nurseries established by the project, which have since grown more than one million seedlings of native and fast-growing tree species.

-- Several studies on biodiversity, gender, the wood energy value chain, and the restoration potential of forest landscapes (ROAM) in the project communities have been conducted.
+- Several studies on biodiversity, gender, wood energy value chain, and forest landscape restoration potential (ROAM) were conducted in the project communities.
 The reforestation and restoration concepts were developed based on these studies.

-- The project experiences will be fed into the implementation of the national bioenergy, climate change policy and REDD+ strategy and will directly contribute to the achievement of the NDC goals on sustainable forest management and climate change mitigation.
-In addition, the results will be disseminated at regional and international levels.
+- Project lessons learned were fed into the implementation of the national bioenergy, climate change policy and REDD+ strategy, directly contributing to the achievement of the NDC goals on sustainable forest management and climate change mitigation.
+Through support from the project, a new policy measure on sustainable charcoal production was adopted in the NDC update.
+In addition, the results were disseminated at regional and international levels.